 * Alberta to cut oil production to ease glut

 * OPEC expected to agree to reduce supply

 * OPEC cuts would be aimed at reining in oversupply

 * U.S. oil supply surges: https://tmsnrt.rs/2DTTRRH (Adds Canada oil production cut)

 SINGAPORE, Dec 3 (Reuters) - Oil prices surged on Monday after the United States and China agreed to a 90-day truce in their trade war, and ahead of a meeting this week by producer club OPEC that is expected to result in a supply cut.

-U.S. crude prices were further pushed up by an announcement from Canada that Alberta province will force producers to cut output by 8.7 percent, or 325,000 barrels per day (bpd), to deal with a pipeline bottleneck that has led to crude building up in storage.
+U.S. crude prices were further supported by an announcement from Canada that Alberta province would cut output to deal with a pipeline bottleneck that has led to crude building up in storage.
 Most of Alberta's oil is exported to the United States.